PaystackOSS/plugin-payment-forms-for-wordpress/readme.txt

 Yes you can!
 Join in on our [GitHub repository](https://github.com/PaystackOSS/plugin-payment-forms-for-wordpress) :)

 == Changelog ==
+= 4.0.1 - 14 Nov 2024 =
+* Updating the class initiation to be 7.4 compatible and additional 7.4 fixes
+* Fixing the split transaction field
+* Fixing the receipt owner amount and email address
+* Fixing the display of the submissions page.
+* Fixing the minimum amount field

 = 4.0.0 =
 * An entire plugin rewrite, keeping the same functionality.
 * Tested with WordPress 6.2

 = 3.4.0 =
 * Support for WordPress 5.9
 * Support for PHP 8